decebals/wicket-pivot/README.md

     });

-If you don't set a coverter for a field then this field (the values) will be rendered with a converter supplied by wicket according to the field type.
+If you don't set a converter for a field then this field (the values) will be rendered with a converter supplied by wicket according to the field type.

-If you want to disply programmatically a grand total on rows and/or columns
+If you want to display programmatically a grand total on rows and/or columns

     pivotModel.setShowGrandTotalForColumn(true);
     pivotModel.setShowGrandTotalForRow(true);